Emergency medicine performance program (EmPP)

 EMPP CERTIFICATION

 EMPP is a performance-recognized intensive.
-Upon successful completion, participants earn:
+Upon successful completion, participants earn the designation of:

 EMPP Certified Emergency Physician